What Are the Keys to Improving Financial Performance?

 Many businesses believe that customer satisfaction alone is the primary ingredient in their company’s financial performance.
 They spend all their time and energy pursuing the customer’s satisfaction and loyalty through advertising, specials, and discount sales in hopes that the customer will be a repeat customer.
 What these businesses are missing, and what can cause failure, is that financial growth requires customers and employees.
-A company must focus equally on employee engagement and customer satisfaction.
+A company must focus equally on customer satisfaction and employee engagement.

 Employee Engagement as a Company’s Foundation